jan-matthis/jupyter-css/README.md

 ## Installation

-Copy `custom.css` to the subfolder `custom` in your profile folder.
-By default, the profile folder is located at: `~/.jupyter/`.
+Copy `custom.css` to `~/.jupyter/custom/custom.css`.

+If you are not using default paths, adjust according to `jupyter --config-dir`.